jakebrokaw/jakebrokaw.github.io/gitlab/readme.md

 - Google Fonts: Source Sans Pro
 - Good ole HTML
 - Good ole CSS
-  - I figured it'd be easiest to have one main CSS file for review.
-Normally, I prefer working with Sass and break out styles into partial files.
+  - Normally I prefer working with Sass and would break out the styles into partial files, but I figured it'd be easiest to have one main CSS file for review.

 ## Contact Information: